yulinlina/ROS/README.md

 # ROS
-the code about tos runnin on linux
+the code about tos running on linux
 all the notes are available at https://www.yuque.com/yulinlin-rf5a0/qfbvb9
 ## Introdution
 1. use launch file to aumatically run turtlesim